ANTHRO 100 — GENERAL ANTHROPOLOGY

 ANTHRO/FOLKLORE/INTL ST/LINGUIS 211 — GLOBAL LANGUAGE ISSUES

-A series of modules, each showcasing one language and its culture.
-Each module tackles a major issue about language, such as extinction and revival, language and nationhood, how widely and deeply languages differ, language and worldview, writing systems and literacy, language discrimination and inequality.
-Enroll Info: None
+Focuses on language and its culture, example topics include: extinction and revival, language and nationhood, how widely and deeply languages differ, language and worldview, writing systems and literacy, language discrimination and inequality.

 ANTHRO 212 — PRINCIPLES OF ARCHAEOLOGY